kubernetes/website/content/en/docs/concepts/services-networking/service.md

 To run kube-proxy in IPVS mode, you must make the IPVS Linux available on the node before you starting kube-proxy.

-When kube-proxy starts in IPVS proxy mode, it will verify whether IPVS kernel modules are available, and if those are not detected then kube-proxy fall back to running in iptables proxy mode.
+When kube-proxy starts in IPVS proxy mode, it verifies whether IPVS kernel modules are available.
+If the IPVS kernel modules are not detected, then kube-proxy falls back to running in iptables proxy mode.
 {{< /note >}}

 ![Services overview diagram for IPVS proxy](/images/docs/services-ipvs-overview.svg)

-In any of these proxy models, any traffic bound for the Service’s IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or Services or Pods.
+In these proxy models, the traffic bound for the Service’s IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or Services or Pods.

-If you want to make sure that connections from a particular client are passed to the same Pod each time, you can select session affinity based the on client's IP addresses by setting `service.spec.sessionAffinity` to "ClientIP" (the default is "None").
+If you want to make sure that connections from a particular client are passed to the same Pod each time, you can select the session affinity based the on client's IP addresses by setting `service.spec.sessionAffinity` to "ClientIP" (the default is "None").
-You can then also set the maximum session sticky time by setting `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` appropriately.
+You can also set the maximum session sticky time by setting `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` appropriately.
 (the default value is 10800, which works out to be 3 hours).